 3.2.1.
-High order nonlinear numerical methods
+High-order nonlinear numerical methods

-The numerical experiments carried out in [7] show that in case of very strong anisotropy, the convergence of the proposed NNM becomes too slow (less than first order).
+The numerical experiments carried out in [69] show that in case of very strong anisotropy, the convergence of the proposed NNM becomes too slow (less than first order).
 Indeed, the method appears to strongly overestimate the dissipation.
 In order to make the method more competitive, it is necessary to estimate the dissipation in a more accurate way.
 Preliminary numerical results show that second order accuracy in space can be achieved in this way.
 One also aims to obtain (at least) second order accuracy in time without jeopardizing the stability.
-For many problems, this can be done by using so-called two-step backward differentiation formulas (BDF2) [78].
+For many problems, this can be done by using so-called two-step backward differentiation formulas (BDF2) [87].

 Concerning the inhomogeneous fluid models, we aim to investigate new methods for the mass equation resolution.
 Indeed, we aim at increasing the accuracy while maintaining some positivity-like properties and the efficiency for a wide range of physical parameters.
-To this end, we will consider residual distribution (RD) schemes, that appear as an alternative to finite volume methods.
-RD schemes enjoy very compact stencils.
+To this end, we will consider Residual Distribution schemes, that appear as an alternative to Finite Volume methods.
+Residual Distribution schemes enjoy very compact stencils.
 Therefore, their extension from 2D to 3D yield reasonable difficulties.
-These methods appeared twenty years ago, but recent extensions to unsteady problems [91], [84], with high-order accuracy [54], [53], or for parabolic problems [51], [52] make them very competitive.
-Relying on these breakthroughs, we aim at designing new RD schemes for fluid mixture models with high-order accuracy while preserving the positivity of the solutions.
+These methods appeared twenty years ago, but recent extensions to unsteady problems [102], [95], with high-order accuracy [49], [48], or for parabolic problems [46], [47] make them very competitive.
+Relying on these breakthroughs, we aim at designing new Residual Distribution schemes for fluid mixture models with high-order accuracy while preserving the positivity of the solutions.